TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > The noise comes from the tall building to the west.

-Read the following descriptions if the characters enter the Council of Elders:
+Read the following descriptions if the characters enter the Council of Elders, if it is the characters first time visiting the Council of Elders, read the description of the bulding:

 > Inside the main room, a restless crowd is gathered.
 Three of the ancient elves
 > stand in front of the crowd, two women and a man.
 Many of those in the crowd